ax1/electrocomms/README.md

 Developers: Download source code, then execute `make` in the src folder.
 Users: use a pre-compiled binary from /dist folder.

-> Note: At this stage of the project, the public key must be kept secret for everybody but the allowed clients.
-See reasoning and alternatives [here](/src/kyber1024/LICENSE).
+> Note: At this stage of the project, the public key is delivered only to allowed clients.
+See reasoning and alternatives [here](/README_DEVELOPMENT.md).

 To display help: `./electrocomms`